IMF: Government must invest more in commercial farming - Samuel Owusu

-United Nations (UN) Eminent Peace Ambassador to Ghana, Dr Samuel Bernard Owusu, has urged government to invest more in farming when it secures money from the International Monetary Fund (IMF).
+The United Nations (UN) Eminent Peace Ambassador to Ghana, Dr Samuel Bernard Owusu has urged the Government to invest more in farming when it secures money from the International Monetary Fund (IMF).

-That, he said, will fetch Ghana more money aside from other avenues the country generates money from.
+That, he said, will fetch Ghana more money aside other avenues the country generates money from.

 He recalled that during Dr Kwame Nkrumah’s reign, he initiated state farming where he engaged more farmers at the community level to plant more food.